 Today, you'll take part in an exciting full-day cruise through Los Glaciares National Park, one of the most wonderful places in Southern Patagonia.
 Sailing aboard the Glaciers Gourmet will allow you to enjoy the highest standard of comfort and gourmet cuisine for a truly memorable experience.

 This UNESCO-listed park offers a magnificent combination of forests, lakes, mountains, and more than 200 glaciers.
-The most renowned pieces of ice include Spegazzini, rising 442 feet (135 m) above sea level, Upsala covering an entire valley with a length of 32 miles (53km), and Perito Moreno, a massive glacier that is constantly advancing and calving—one of nature’s most impressive sights.
+The most renowned pieces of ice include Spegazzini, rising 442 feet (135 m) above sea level, Upsala covering an entire valley with a length of 32 miles (53 km), and Perito Moreno, a massive glacier that is constantly advancing and calving—one of nature's most impressive sights.

 In the morning, you'll be picked up at your hotel in El Calafate to join the scenic cruise.
 Lunch will be served on board, and you'll return to El Calafate in the early evening.

-Day 6: Fly from El Calafate to Iguazú Falls
+Day 6: Fly to Iguazú Falls, Explore

 Iguazú Falls in the late afternoon light